torvalds/linux/Documentation/arch/x86/boot.rst

 ============	==================

   This field is the offset from the beginning of the kernel image to the kernel_info.
-The kernel_info structure is embedded in the Linux image in the uncompressed protected mode region.
+The kernel_info structure is embedded in the GNU/Linux image in the uncompressed protected mode region.